 So when that actually stopped, and when businesses shut down a few weeks later, every person that lives on a street had to really figure out where they’re going to not only panhandle for money, but they’re going to also have to focus on where they’re going to be able to sleep, where they’re going to be able to eat.
 And now the biggest crisis that I honestly see is the bathroom crisis.
 They have no bathrooms.
 So now we have streets like Fourth Avenue becoming public bathrooms.

-CLIP: (Lorenzo) I am down here at the park, across from the Light of Life and the Martin Luther King school grounds and I still got bags to give away.
-So I'm gonna swing past this camp on the shoreline, drop off these bags.
+Clip from Lorenzo’s social media page: (Lorenzo) I am down here at the park, across from the Light of Life and the Martin Luther King school grounds and I still got bags to give away.
+So I’m gonna swing past this camp on the shoreline, drop off these bags.

 (man in background): Thank you for the toilet paper.